AnnMahan2/annrepo/README.md

-Urbanization and industrialization in the 19th century led to increased demand for better roads to support commerce, industry, and transportation within and between cities.
+The introduction of steam-powered traction engines and early automobiles in the late 19th century posed new challenges and opportunities for road development, as these vehicles required smoother and more durable surfaces.